Crook Claims Rudy Giuliani and Michael Mukasey Tried to Broker U.S.-Turkey Prisoner Swap

 Zarrab said on the stand he hired lawyers to attempt to negotiate a prisoner exchange between the U.S. and Turkey “within the legal limits,” but that they were unsuccessful.
 He did not name the attorneys, but Giuliani and Mukasey were previously identified as the lawyers working to strike a diplomatic deal for Zarrab.

+Giuliani, the former mayor of New York, is a long-time friend of Trump who was considered for several Cabinet posts.
+Mukasey was attorney general under President George W. Bush.

+Giuliani and Mukasey avoided mentioning the “central role” of Iran in the charges against Zarrab on filings submitted to the court about their work and said the case had no serious implications for U.S. national security.
+Judge Richard Berman slammed the omissions as “disingenuous” earlier this year.
+(Giuliani previously called Iranians “suicidal homicidal maniacs.”)

-It is not known who the American in Turkish custody was.
+It is not known who the American in Turkish custody was, but Ankara has been cracking down on Americans since an attempted coup in 2016.

+In one instance, an American journalist arrested at the Turkish-Syrian border was told by a judge that it was “all your government’s fault.”
+Other American citizens, and Turkish nationals working for American embassies, have been arrested and accused of links to Gulen and his followers.
+They include an American pastor and a NASA physicist with dual citizenship.

-Prosecutors revealed that Zarrab, a Turkish-Iranian gold trader, had flipped and was cooperating with authorities on Tuesday morning.
-He was the architect and main actor of the cash-for-gold scheme to help Turkey buy Iranian oil and evade sanctions, in which Mehmet Hakan Atilla, a former state bank deputy general manager, is also charged.
+Prosecutors on Tuesday revealed that Zarrab flipped and was cooperating with authorities in the case against co-defendant Mehmet Hakan Atilla, a former state bank deputy general manager, who is also charged with evading sanctions.

-Zarrab also admitted to bribing a former Turkish minister of the economy with more than €45 million so he could trade gold with Iran in spite of sanctions.
+On Wednesday, Zarrab also admitted to bribing a former Turkish minister of the economy with more than €45 million so he could trade gold with Iran in spite of sanctions.

+"He asked about the profit margins, and he said, I can broker this providing there's a profit share, 50-50," Zarrab testified through a translator.

+Zafer Caglayan, the former economy minister, was charged in the case in September.

 Zarrab's testimony over as many as three days in the trial is expected to shed light on the far-reaching sanction dodge scheme, and may even implicate high-ranking Turkish officials.